aayush5613/ABOUT-ME/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [aayushsingh2321@gmail.com](mailto:aayushsingh2321@gmail.com)
-* 🧠  I'm learning Flutter and DSA
+* 🧠  I'm learning and practicing full stack development and DSA

 ### Skills